aaewong/aaewong.github.io/index.md

 I'm a full-stack developer from Vancouver, BC.
 Currently, I'm finishing my final year of Computer Engineering at the University of British Columbia.
 I love building software and have a keen interest in all things web.

-When I'm not in front of a computer, I like making music and racing through the city streets on my bike.
+When I'm not in front of a computer, I like making music and riding through the city on my bike.

 ### Experience

 #### Amazon
 * Software Development Engineer Intern
-* May 2016 - Present
+* May 2016 - August 2016

 #### SAP
 * Agile Developer Co-op